Aarush-A/Amity-Univ-Lab-Qs/27th oct.md

 ```
 ![image](https://user-images.githubusercontent.com/93079062/198194684-de09b4f7-a56a-40f1-9452-1a096b7dcc06.png)
 ```
-//sum of two digits of a number
+//WAP to accept an integer and find sum of digits
 #include <stdio.h>
 int main()
 {